I noticed the old stones for the first time properly

 - Immediate consequence: registers 'the stone line' as a site entity; pins the marks-on-the-stones observation in the Journal; unlocks the Old Stones quest thread for later activation.

-- Follow-up clue, mission, site, or world-state change: the Old Stones thread becomes the canonical entry-point for later investigation of the line; this entry is its first clue.
+- Follow-up clue, mission, site, or world-state change: the Old Stones thread becomes the canonical entry-point for the first post-night inspection of the line; this entry is its first clue.

 - Related branch or linear continuation: linear in the survive thread with a fork annotation: the Old Stones thread now exists as a separate thread the player may pursue later.